SciCatProject/documentation/README.md

 Scicat is made up of the following technologies:

-* Web based frontend - [Catanie](https://github.com/SciCatProject/catanie): An Angular 9 based application that uses ngrx to communicate with the SciCat API and provide a searchable interface for datasets, as well as the option to carry out actions \(i.e. archiving\) and acts as a place to reference datasets used in publications.
+* Web based frontend - [Catanie](https://github.com/SciCatProject/catanie): An Angular based application that uses ngrx to communicate with the SciCat API and provide a searchable interface for datasets, as well as the option to carry out actions \(i.e. archiving\).

 * API Server - [Catamel: ](https://github.com/SciCatProject/catamel)A NodeJS application that uses the Loopback framework to generate RESTful APIs from JSON files that define models \(such as: Users, Datasets, Instruments etc\).
 Follows the Swagger API format and SDKs can be generated in almost any language.